The Best Career Advice From 30 Leaders In The Nursing Field

 You have to love what you do.
 If you do not get joy out of your work, then you need to find that niche where you will find the passion and drive to be the best you can be.

 National Nurses in Business Association (NNBA)

 My best advice for new nurses to be successful in their careers involves two things.

 First, understand the financial, legislative and socio-economic drivers influencing healthcare.
 By having this knowledge, new nurses can position themselves to take advantage of the unlimited opportunities available to nurses.
-For example, Value Based Care places strong emphasis on decreasing readmissions.
-This has created an increase in nurses involved in transitional care and increased needs for patient education.
+For example, Value Based Care places a strong emphasis on decreasing readmissions.
+This has created an increase in nurses involved in the transitional care and increased needs for patient education.
 Healthcare is ‘big business’ and nurses that are aware of the dynamic forces affecting health care are better able to protect their career’s longevity.

 And the second thing is, new nurses best resources are the nurses standing right next to you.
 Seeing how colleagues that you admire perform their work is invaluable to your learning and incorporating those qualities you would like to emulate.

 "Seeing how colleagues that you admire perform their work is invaluable to your learning." -Michelle Podlesni